Enriched monoidal categories I: centers: Enriched monoidal categories

-An enriched monoidal category can defined as an algebraic object in either $\ecat$ or $\ec[\Lax]{\ecat}$.
+An enriched monoidal category can be defined as an algebra object in either $\ecat$ or $\ec[\Lax]{\ecat}$.
 In this section, we restrict ourselves to the $\ecat$ case only.
 Namely, the background changing functor is always monoidal in this section.
-For a study of the $\ec[\Lax]{\ecat}$ case, see \cite{For04,BM12}.
+For a study of the $\ec[\Lax]{\ecat}$ case, see \cite{JS93,For04,BM12}.